ETA News Release: [12/23/2013]

 US Department of Labor unveils Self-Employment Training pilot program to help unemployed workers create their own business

-Program available for qualifying residents in Chicago and Cook County, Ill.
+Program available for qualifying residents in Cuyahoga and Lorain counties, Ohio

 "For workers who have lost a job through no fault of their own, using their skills and creativity to start a successful business may be the best thing they can do for themselves and their community," said Eric Seleznow, acting Assistant Secretary of Labor for Employment and Training.
 "This Self Employment Training pilot program will help us learn how we can better serve these future entrepreneurs access the resources, information and training they need to get their businesses off the ground."

 The pilot program is serving four metropolitan areas around the country: Chicago (City of Chicago and Cook County), Illinois; Cleveland (Cuyahoga and Lorain counties), Ohio; Portland (Multnomah and Washington counties), Oregon; and Los Angeles (Los Angeles City and Los Angeles County), California.

 Participants of the SET demonstration are able to access intensive business development support from local service providers specializing in microenterprise development.
 This support will be available to participants for twelve months free of charge.
 Services include:

 - Prompt one-on-one engagement by experienced business development consultants